SpaceForever/Spiral-Labs/cat/Space Fancy Blogs/the-demon-on-my-shoulder-is-dead.md

 My teacher walked out of the room, and the demon sunk it's nails deeper, piercing my uniform and tapping its claws against my skin.

 I was terrified.
 I'd adjusted to the demon's presence, knowing it left whenever I completed an exam.
 But the exam was two years away!
+Why would it stay for so long?
+Why worry me now?

 I began to shake ferociously to try and get the demon off, a foolish, foolish move.
 I knew any attempts to reliquinquish myself from the demon's grasp would only lead to more pain, and this time wasn't an exepction.
 It dug its claws in depeer in retaliation, piercing through my skin.
 I cried out into the classroom.